jesusrp98/search_page/README.md

 Here is a example on how to use this package.
 You'd need to call the `SearchPage` class using the `showSearch` function built in.

+If you want to take a deeper look at the example, take a look at the [example](https://github.com/jesusrp98/search_page/tree/master/example) folder provided with the project.

 ```
 FloatingActionButton(
   child: Icon(Icons.search),